-Session One: Monday, January 9, 2023
+Session One: Tuesday, January 23, 2024

-History of Disability/Disability Health Policy: We will set the stage by discussing historical perspectives and contexts on disability.
+History of Disability/Disability Health Policy: We will discuss historical perspectives and contexts on disability.
 Students will gain an understanding of current laws, such as the ADA, Section 504, and IDEA.

-Session Two: Monday, January 23, 2023
+Session Two: Monday, January 29, 2024